RokasIme/karkasas/README.md

 ## 🌟 About

-This project is for educational porpuses only.
+This project is for exam porpuses only.
 Pull request are welcome, but priority for project authors!
 Thank you for your cooperation!
+To log in, you can use the following credentials:
+Username: chuck@norris.lt
+Password: chuck@norris.lt

 ## 🎯 Project features/goals